dwdunning/ai201-project1-unofficial-guide-starter/README.md

 The evaluation table reflects the initial semantic-only retrieval tests used during development.
 Later iterations improved retrieval quality through metadata filtering.

+Additional Limitation Observed During Testing

+Question: Which professor is most liked?

+Expected behavior: The system should recognize that determining the most liked professor requires comparing reviews across the entire corpus and either perform a corpus-wide analysis or refuse to make a definitive ranking.

+System response: The system identified Glenn Carter as the most liked professor based on the retrieved reviews.

+Retrieval quality: Relevant

+Response accuracy: Partially Accurate

+Analysis: The retrieved reviews were highly positive and primarily associated with Glenn Carter, so the answer was grounded in the retrieved evidence.
+However, the system only considered a small subset of reviews returned by retrieval rather than analyzing all 423 reviews in the corpus.
+As a result, it overgeneralized from the retrieved evidence and made a corpus-wide ranking claim that was not fully supported by the available context.

+This highlights a limitation of retrieval-based systems when answering aggregate questions.
+A future improvement would be to add a separate analytics layer capable of computing statistics across the entire corpus rather than relying exclusively on top-k retrieval.

 **Retrieval quality:** Relevant / Partially relevant / Off-target
 **Response accuracy:** Accurate / Partially accurate / Inaccurate